peterGdot/Pyther.Json/readme.md

 A lightweight JSON (de)serializer between json and a data model with the following features:

+- support for nested arrays and objects
 - pre defined or custom naming policies
-- meta/attribute support
+- meta/attribute support for
+  - property exclusion
+  - (array) type
+  - datetime format
+  - enum format
 - takes documentation "@var" hints into account
-- support for nested arrays and objects
-- (de)serialization options like date/time format
 - no external dependencies

 Requirements: